 Gujia is another deep-fried dish that is mostly made in northern India.
 However, different states in India have their versions of Gujia, but the basic method is almost the same.
 Shredded coconut, khoya (milk solids), roasted nuts, and a hint of semolina are stuffed in crisp, flaky pastry made with refined flour.
 Gujias are then dipped in sugar syrup.
 In another version, sugar is added to the filling, and you could skip making the sugar syrup.
 The crescent-shaped dumplings look like Mexican empanadas.
 The hard-to-resist sweet is an integral part of Holi and Chhath celebrations in India.

 As mentioned before, most Indians sweet use milk products.
 Peda is another Indian sweet that uses Khoya, saffron, and cardamom.
 Khoya is shaped in small bite-sized circles and decorated with pistachios.
 You can find countless variations of Peda where the color, texture, shape, and ingredients vary to some extent.
 The Pedas originated in the holy city of Mathura (Uttar Pradesh) in the 1850s.
 Along with Ladoos, peda is the popular sweet that is offered to deities.

-The list can go on forever as there are endless varieties of sweets in India.
-Many of them are prepared in different states with slight variations and given a new name.
-I know that eating so much sugar is not recommended.
-But when you are on holiday, you can take a few liberties.
-So, stop counting the calories and enjoy the most popular sweets of India.
+Given the enormous variety of sweets available in India, the list could go on forever.
+Several of them are prepared in various states with slight variations and given a new name.
+I’m aware it’s not a good idea to consume so much sugar.
+But when you’re on vacation, you can take some liberties.
+So stop counting calories and indulge in the most popular Indian sweets.